White Australia policy

-Soon after Australia became a federation in January 1901, the federal government of Edmund Barton passed the Immigration Restriction Act of 1901; this was drafted by Alfred Deakin, who eventually became Australia's second prime minister.
+Soon after Australia became a federation in January 1901, the federal government of Edmund Barton passed the Immigration Restriction Act 1901; this was drafted by Alfred Deakin, who eventually became Australia's second prime minister.
 The passage of this bill marked the commencement of the White Australia Policy as Australian federal government policy.
-The key feature of this legislation was the dictation test, which was used to bar non-white immigrants from entry.
+The key feature of this legislation was the dictation test, which was used to bar non-White immigrants from entry.
 Subsequent acts further strengthened the policy.
 These policies effectively gave British migrants preference over all others through the first half of the 20th century.
 During World War II, Prime Minister John Curtin reinforced the policy, saying "This country shall remain forever the home of the descendants of those people who came here in peace in order to establish in the South Seas an outpost of the British race."

 Successive governments dismantled the policy in stages after the conclusion of World War II, with the Chifley and Menzies governments encouraging non-British Europeans to immigrate to Australia.
-The Migration Act 1958 abolished the dictation test, while the Holt government removed discrimination against non-white applicants for citizenship in 1966.
+The Migration Act 1958 abolished the dictation test, while the Holt government removed discrimination against non-White applicants for citizenship in 1966.
 The Whitlam government passed laws to ensure that race would be totally disregarded as a component for immigration to Australia in 1973.
-In 1975, the Whitlam government passed the Racial Discrimination Act, which made racially-based selection criteria unlawful.
+The Whitlam government passed the Racial Discrimination Act 1975, which made racially-based selection criteria unlawful.
 In the decades since, Australia has maintained large-scale multi-ethnic immigration.
 As of 2018, Australia's migration program allows people from any country to apply to immigrate to Australia, regardless of their nationality, ethnicity, culture, religion, or language, provided that they meet the criteria set out in law.
 Prior to 2011, the United Kingdom was the largest source country for immigration to Australia but, since then, China and India have provided the highest number of permanent migrants.
 These results exclude the many settlers from New Zealand unless they choose to apply through the permanent resident program.
-The National Museum of Australia describes the White Australia Policy as openly racist, stating that it "existed because many white Australians feared that non-white immigrants would threaten Australian society".
+The National Museum of Australia describes the White Australia Policy as openly racist, stating that it "existed because many White Australians feared that non-White immigrants would threaten Australian society".